Frequently Asked Questions

 The world is a complicated place where many things may have more than one name, spelling, convention or meaning.
 By using shared conventions of grammar, usage, spelling and AP style, journalists are able to produce clear, concise articles that meet the basic editing standards of publications all over the world.
 Millions of readers can readily understand articles written in this way, because readers are accustomed to these conventions and know how to understand the meanings they convey.

-When journalists use standard conventions that readers know how to interpret, communication becomes possible.
+When journalists use standard conventions that readers know how to interpret, communication becomes easier.
 Newsroom 101 provides practice in some of the most important conventions of communication — grammar, usage, spelling and AP style.

 What is your refund policy?